 - Sweating: odor, itchy skin, skin rash, eczema, pimples

 - Breathing: running nose, coughing, sneezing, sore throat, flue-like feeling

-Therefore, many so called “probiotic side effects” are signs that the body’s exit routes are being activated to remove unwanted substances.
-Symptoms can be more severe if several exit routes are highly active at the same time.
-However, in the great majority of cases symptoms are mild, completely harmless and disappear after a few days or a week.
+Therefore, many so called “probiotic side effects” may be signs that the body’s exit routes are being activated to remove unwanted substances.
+Symptoms can be more if several exit routes are active at the same time.
+However, the majority of symptoms are mild and disappear after a few days or a week.
 Seldom longer.